iluvjava/Maths/Notebook 2.0 markdown/AMATH 516 Numerical Optimizations/CVX Analysis/Support Function.md

 > \end{aligned}
 > $$

 **Remarks**

-When the set $C$ is not closed, the $\sup$ operator is closing it automatically.
-The function is convex because its the sum of 2 proper convex functions wrt $y$, $\langle y, x\rangle$ which is convex and real-valued, and $\delta_C$ the indicator function which is augmented real and proper, using [Convexity Preserving Operations of Functions](../CVX%20Geometry/Convexity%20Preserving%20Operations%20of%20Functions.md), this is just taking the maximum of convex functions pointwise, therefore the resulting function is convex.
+In some literatures, $\sigma_C$ is used for denoting the support unction for a set $C$.
+When the set $C$ is not closed, the $\sup$ operator is closing it automatically over a set of affine functions (could  be infinite), therefore the epigraph of the function is closed for all $C\neq \emptyset$.
+The function is also convex because it's the supremum over all affine function of the form $\langle c, x\rangle$ where $c\in C$, and using the fact that the pointwise supremum/maximum over a list of convex function is still going to be convex.
+(See [Convexity Preserving Operations for Functions](../CVX%20Geometry/Convexity%20Preserving%20Operations%20for%20Functions.md) for more information).

-When dealing with the support function for analysis purposes, keep in mind these good properties:
+When dealing with the support function for analysis purposes, keep in mind these good properties for all subsets $C$ of the Euclidean space:
-* It's convex
+* It's convex. proper when $C$ is non-empty, and lower semi-continuous.
 * $\delta_{C}^\star \equiv \delta^\star_{\text{cl}(C)}\equiv \delta^\star_{\text{cvxh}(C)}$
 * $\delta^\star_{A + B} \equiv \delta^\star_{A} + \delta^\star_{B}$
 * Positive Homogeneous: $\alpha\delta_C^\star(x) = \delta_C^\star(\alpha x)\;\forall \alpha \ge 0$
   * Its epigraph is a cone, literally.
 * It's sub-additive: $\delta_C^\star(x_1 + x_2) \le \delta_C^\star(x_1) + \delta_C^\star(x_2)$
 * Support function of set $C$ is the conjugate of the indicator function of the same set.
-For more about conjugation, see: [Convex Conjugation](../Duality/Convex%20Conjugation.md) for more.
+For more about conjugation, see: [Convex Conjugation Introduction](../Duality/Convex%20Conjugation%20Introduction.md) for more.

 We will prove some of the properties that are not trivial to prove.

+**References**:

+Amir's first order op textbook, section 2.4.

 ---
 ### **Theorem: Convexity of Support Functions**